-Pupils are taught in two bands at different times and hence two or three ability sets are created in each band.
+Pupils are taught in two bands at different times.
+There are usually two or three broad ability sets in each band.
 This means that the number of their First Year Maths set does not necessarily equate to their Maths ability level relative to the year group as a whole.